ShannonAI/OpenViDial/README.md

 dialogue turns, and thus 1.1 million visual contexts stored in images.

-We present two short conversations below where visual contexts are crucial.
+The following are  two short conversations where visual contexts are crucial.

 <div align="center">
   <img src="demo_data/dataset.png"/>